-Athens Police Department has an active Reserve officer unit of up to 20 members.
-Reserves are dedicated volunteers interested in learning elements of police work first-hand while serving our city.
+Athens Police Department has an active Reserve Officer Unit comprised of dedicated volunteers interested in learning elements of police work first-hand while serving our city.
 Members of this division work under the supervision of certified officers performing duties such as traffic stops, calls for service, emergency response, and booking of prisoners.

 A Reserve officer is more than a passenger in a patrol car.
 Members wear